kalufinnle/kalufinnle/README.md

 ### ✨Hi there 👋 My Name is KaLu Kevin.

 ## I am a ML & DevOp Developer
-- 🔭 10 years experience with Deep Learning, Machine Learning, Data Science Projects.
+- 🔭 Proficient in Natural language programming, Deep learning, Machine learning, and Data science projects, with a decade of hands-on experience.
-- 🦇 `Terminal` and `Dark_Mode` are my favorite and I work at night.
+- 🦇 `Terminal` and `Dark mode` is my preferred choice, and I enjoy programming at night.
 - 🎧 whisper().musicForProgramming()

 ### Languages and Tools: